husarion/erc2025/RULES.md

 Unless specified otherwise, all rules and guidelines in this document apply only to the Remote Formula.

 The main goal for this year's remote Competition is to experiment with types of tasks that are best suited for the remote formula.
 This means that some difficulties are to be expected and the rules are subject to changes during the Competition.
-The main goal is to learn from the experience - both as the Organizer, the Operator and competitor.
+The main goal is to learn from the experience - both as the Organizer, the Operator and Competitor.

 ## Organizer, Operators and use of materials